Marigot Archaeological Museum

 Archaeological Artefacts © Mersey Viking

 Next to the Marina Port la Royale, on the southern end of Marigot, is a worthwhile archaeological museum, dedicated to preserving St Martin's history and culture.
 It houses numerous exhibits, including a variety of pre-Colombian treasures excavated by the Hope Estate Archaeological Society and several interesting exhibitions on Arawak culture.
 There is also a reproduction of a 1,500-year-old burial mound and ceramics dating from 550 BC.
-The island's more recent history, before tourism took hold, is encapsulated in some evocative black and white photographs of quiet streets populated by a handful of children and donkeys, and of labourers toiling in the salt industry.
-The museum has a small gift shop for souvenirs and is rewarding for those who want a bit of insight into the island's history as well as a really good tan.
+The island's more recent history, before tourism took hold, is encapsulated in evocative black and white photographs of quiet streets populated by a handful of children and donkeys, and of labourers toiling in the salt industry.
+The museum has a small gift shop for souvenirs and is rewarding for those seeking insight into the island's history as well as a really good tan.

 Address: Rue de la Liberté, Marigot